 - 1. Approved events must show a demonstrable connection to improving the health of members of the community. - 2.
-A list of approved activities will be maintained and made available to all students on the VSON website and in the volunteer binder in the nursing office. - 3.
+A list of approved activities will be maintained and made available to all students on the VSON website. - 3.
 When a student wishes to participate in an activity not on the approved list, the student can email the VSNA faculty liaison and/or the program director the particulars of the event.
 The student must obtain the approval of the VSNA faculty liaison and/or the program director before participating in the event. - 4.
 Students will track their own hours using the Volunteer Hours Form located in the Student Handbook.
 A signature from the person in charge of the event will attest to the student's participation and hours earned. - 5.
 The deadline for submitting hours for recognition at pinning is December 1st for fall pinning, and May 1st for spring pinning.
 No exceptions will be made to this deadline! - 6.
 The Program Director is responsible for reviewing NS V40 community services hours submitted by the deadline for the Pinning Ceremony.
-Red Cross hours are not to be used as Community Service Hours. - 7.
+Red Cross hours are not to be double counted and used as Community Service Hours. - 7.
 Activities which have not been approved and/or do not have an event leader signature will not be included in the tally for pinning certificates. - 8.
 Twenty (20) community service hours are required for award recognition at the pinning ceremony. - 9.
 Clinical hours cannot be counted towards volunteer hours. - 10.
 Volunteer event notifications will be channeled through the faculty liaison and volunteer coordinator of the Student Nurses Association (SNA).
-These persons will be responsible for posting volunteer opportunity announcements online and in the binder located in the nursing office, and for creating sign-up lists for the events.
+These persons will be responsible for posting volunteer opportunity announcements online and for creating sign-up lists for the events.